robertmartin8/ReasonableDeviations/_notes/FoCS.md

 if p then E1 else E2
 ```

 p is a **predicate** - a boolean expression that determines which of E1 or E2 is evaluated.
 The boolean operators are `not`, `andalso`, `orelse`.
 The latter two are not functions because they only evaluate the second expression if needed.
-They are just shorthand, e.g `p andalso q` $\equiv$ `if p then q else false`.
+They are just shorthand, e.g. `p andalso q` $\equiv$ `if p then q else false`.

-e.g efficiently raising a number to a power:
+e.g. efficiently raising a number to a power:

 ```ocaml
 fun power (x: real, n) =